 Workers’ Compensation Insurance

 It is imperative to understand how your company’s WC claims will impact your company’s Experience Modification Rate (EMR).
 If your company has a large amount of WC claims, it will negatively impact your EMR.
-The key to minimizing Workers’ compensation claims, is to provide a safe workplace for your employees.
+The key to minimizing Workers’ compensation claims is to provide a safe workplace for your employees.
 Our team can help you develop and maintain a Safety and Loss Control Program.
 This helps mitigate losses and ultimately protects your bottom line.

 At TSIB, we customize your WC policy to meet your business needs.
 Our team meets with you to learn about your claims history, reporting procedure, safety program and what types of work are being performed.
-We provide the framework to determine the right preventative strategies to give you peace of mind while helping you discover how you can lower your workers’ compensation insurance.
+We provide the framework to determine the right preventative strategies to give you peace of mind while helping you discover how you can lower your cost of workers’ compensation insurance.

 - Compliance with state compulsory requirements

 - Global Capacity Endorsement to cover employees working abroad

 - Policy Forms: Provided on state specific statutory form.